 Source: Smart glasses could arrive in 2022, but will still need a lot of work – CNET

 VR headsets are designed, usually, to have a focus distance at about 6 feet (2 meters).
-If you can focus on that without glasses, you can then get a clear view in the VR headset (or glasses).
+If you can focus on that without glasses, you can get a clear view in the VR headset (or glasses).
 If you need a correction to view that clearly (very many people do need a correction), then your options are squinting/eye strain or possibly wearing glasses inside the headset.

 The author notes that Lenovo’s glasses cannot be worn over existing glasses, at all.
 The HP Reverb G2 headset has no diopter adjustments.
 A new HTC Vive Flow headset says it has diopter adjustments from 0 to -6, but none in the + range, such as +1 to +4 (common reading glass corrections).